Filling a Vacancy

 Types of Recruitment

-It has always been the policy of UC Santa Cruz to hire the most qualified individuals.
-Because our staff workforce lacks diversity of women and people of color in many position types (per federally defined analyses), Hiring Managers (HM) are strongly encouraged to fill positions using a competitive recruitment process.
-Use either an Open Recruitment to attract external applicants, or a Campus-Only Recruitment to attract qualified internal applicants from within our workforce.
+It has always been the policy of UC Santa Cruz to utilize intentional hiring practices to attract qualified applicants with a broad range of perspectives, backgrounds, and experiences to fill positions across all levels of staff employment.
+Hiring Managers (HM) are strongly encouraged to fill positions using a competitive recruitment process.
+Use either an Open Recruitment to attract external and internal applicants, or a Campus-Only Recruitment to attract qualified internal applicants from within our workforce.

 The use of other options to fill career positions (and limited positions expected to exceed 1,000 hours in 12 months), such as transfer, reorganization or Waiver of Recruitment should be limited to exceptional situations, such as an alternative to layoff, reorganization due to change in work or funding, or other unique circumstances outlined in policy and local procedures.